March On! ...the history of the

 The purpose of this website

 This website has two purposes.
 The main purpose is to keep the memory of the Toronto Optimists Drum Corps alive while the second is to provide a repository for the non-physical historical information related to the Toronto Optimists (digitized photos and GCCs, corps history, etc.).
 At this point much of the information on this site already exists on the Optimists Alumni website but that will change.
-As time progresses I envision the two sites taking different directions.
+The focus of this website is on the competitive years so, as time progresses, I envision the two sites taking different directions.
 I should add that we have no affiliation with the Optimists Alumni Drum and Bugle Corps.

 How to make a donation